LDAP Vs. RADIUS

 The entire process becomes far easier to manage and more efficient for the end user and IT personnel by allowing organizations to move away from an expensive, on-premise LDAP infrastructure without losing any functionality.

 In the coming years, LDAP is simply not going to be able to withstand the transition to cloud-based infrastructure.
-Protect your network with the best possible Cloud RADIUS backed solution, Check out our pricing page to see if our affordable solutions can fit your organization’s needs.
+Protect your network with the best possible Cloud RADIUS-backed solution, Check out our solutions page to see how Cloud RADIUS can work for you, and if you need more convincing see how we help our customers in this case study.